 You will need to buy or rent several pieces of specialized equipment, from a notched trowel and caulk gun to a rubber mallet, grout float, self-centered drill bit, tile saw or cutter and more.
 Unless you do a lot of DIY projects, these purchases can add considerably to the overall cost.

 See our post on tips for how to update kitchen backsplash tiles HERE.

 If you don’t apply the adhesive correctly, those tiles could start to come loose and fall off.

 If you don’t have any experience with grouting, it could end up being a messy job that will ruin the entire look.

 Breaking more than a couple of tiles during the installation process could end up costing you more than you bargained for.

 It’s easy to underestimate the time it takes to collect all the supplies, do the work and clean everything up when it’s finished.

-Think of the time you’ll need to spend on the whole project.
+Think of the time you’ll need to spend on the whole kitchen backsplash update.
 Are you going to take time off from work?
 Are you doing to give up your weekend or weekends?
 Are you going to consider the kitchen out of bounds in the meantime?